medtaher123/TP-POO/e-commerce/README.md

 - **Filtered https requests:**
   Simple filters are implemented by a simple query parameter in the URL.
 However, due to limitations in checking for null or applying conditions in query parameters for the JSON server, more complex filters are implemented by fetching all objects and filtering them locally.
-This approach is less efficient but it's the only way to implement more complex filters.
+This approach is less efficient, but it's the only way to implement more complex filters.

 - **Null values in JSON:**